-Quality indicators/criteria 1 - 5 3.1 The number of full-time teaching staff, occupied exclusively at the institution, and their fields of expertise, adequately support the programme of study.
-3.2 embers of teaching staff for each course have the relevant formal and func eations for teaching the course, including the following: lamental 3.2.1 Subject specialisation 4 3.2.2 Research and publications within the discipline 3 3.2.3 Experience / training in teaching in higher education 4 3.3 The pro ogramme attracts visiting professors of recognized academic standing.
-1 3.4 The sp study. ecialisations of visiting professors adequately support the programme of Choose mark 3.5 Special teaching staff and special scientists have the necessary qualifications, adequate work experience and specialisation to teach a limited number of courses in the programme of study.
+Quality indicators/criteria 1 - 5 3.1 mber of full-time teaching staff, occupied exclusively at the institution, and elds of expertise, adequately support the programme of study.
+4 3.2 The members of teaching staff for each course have the relevant formal and funda qualifications for teaching the course, including the following: 3.2.1 Subject specialisation 4 3.2.2 Research and publications within the discipline 3 3.2.3 Experience / training in teaching in higher education 4 3.3 The pro ogramme attracts visiting professors of recognized academic standing.
+1 3.4 The specialisations of visiting professors adequately support the programme of study.
+3.5 Special teaching staff and special scientists have the necessary qualifications, adequate work experience and specialisation to teach a limited number of courses in the programme of study.
 3.6 In the programme of study, the ratio of the number of courses taught by full-time staff, occupied exclusively at the institution, to the number of courses taught by part-time staff, ensures the quality of the programme of study.
 3.7 The ratio of the number of students to the total number of teaching staff supports and safeguards the programme's quality.
 3.8 The teaching load allows for the conduct of research and contribution to society.
 3.9 The programme's coordinator has the qualifications and experience to coordinate the programme of study.
-3.10 The results of the teaching staff's research activity are published in international journals with the peer-reviewing system, in international conferences, conference minutes, publications etc. 3.11 aching staff is provided with adequate training opportunities in teaching ds, adult education and new technologies.
-4 3.12 ack processes for teaching staff in regard to the evaluation of their ag work, by the students, are satisfactory.
+3.10 journal sults of the teaching staff's research activity are published in international s with the peer-reviewing system, in international conferences, ence minutes, publications etc. 4 3.11 aching staff is provided with adequate training opportunities in teaching ds, adult education and new technologies.
+4 3.12 ack processes for teaching staff in regard to the evaluation of their ng work, by the students, are satisfactory.
 4